mikkolalab/Leukemia/README.md

 `--gtf` and `--gene-gtf` are the gtf files.
 You can use the same file for both options, or subset a GTF to only include records for the gene of interest for the --gene-gtf option.

-The FOFN file (`--b` option) is a tab-separated file with the bam files you wish to use for the density plot:
+The FOFN file (`-b` option) is a tab-separated file with the bam files you wish to use for the density plot:

 ```
 id1    sample1.bam   sample1